 - 2 multigrain hoagie rolls, split, or 4 slices whole grain or seven grain sandwich bread

-- 3. Place the sausage on the hottest part of the grill or pan and cook until browned and crisp on one side, about 6 minutes.
-Turn and grill until cooked through, 8 to 10 minutes more.
+- Place the sausage on the hottest part of the grill or pan and cook until browned and crisp on one side, about 6 minutes.
+Flip and grill until cooked through, 8 to 10 minutes more.

-- 4. Meanwhile, dump the zucchini and onion(s) in a large bowl, drizzle with the olive oil, and season generously with salt and pepper.
-After you turn the sausage, add the vegetables to the grill.
+- Meanwhile, dump the zucchini and onion(s) in a large bowl, drizzle with the oil, and season generously with salt and pepper.
+When you flip the sausage, place rhe vegetables on the grill.
 Cook until lightly charred on the outside and mostly tender on the inside, about 4 minutes per side.
-Transfer everything to a platter.

-- 5. Place the hoagie rolls or bread on the grill and toast, turning to brown both sides if using sandwich bread.
+- Transfer the sausage and vegetables to a platter or cutting board.
+Place the hoagie rolls or bread on the grill and toast, turning to brown both sides if using sandwich bread.

-- 6. Spread the herb mayo on the bottom portion of each hoagie roll or on 2 slices of bread.
+- Spread the herb mayo on the bottom portion of each hoagie roll or on 2 slices of bread.
 Slice the sausages to fit the rolls or bread.
 Divvy up the sausages and grilled veggies between the rolls or bread and sandwich them with the remaining naked rolls or bread.
-Serve warm with lots of napkins.
+Serve warm with ample napkins.

-- I sometimes make the above sandwich without the sausage and add double doses of grilled zucchini and onions, plus a grilled portobello cap with melted Muenster cheese.
-My husband never fails to rave about this sandwich for days.
-I love this version just as much, too.
+Veggie Sandwich VariationYou can make the above sandwich minus the sausage and add double doses of grilled zucchini and onions plus a grilled portobello cap with melted Muenster (or other mild) cheese.

 I used a whole grain hoagie bun for one of the sandwiches, just to try it, and it seemed a little more substantial, especially for holding the juicy ingredients.
 I think you could add more veggies using a hoagie.
 My husband loved the sauce, and was surprised there was yogurt in it.
 I did add 2 teaspoons of Sriracha sauce to it, and a little more lemon than called for, as it otherwise seemed a bit bland for our taste.